 How To Drink Coffee Black - Starter Guide

 1. TRY DIFFERENT BREWING STYLES

-If you are new to the world of coffee, you should know about some of the different brewing styles and how they compare.
+If you are new to the world of coffee, especially drinking coffee black, you should know about some of the different brewing styles and how they compare.
 Some brewing styles should be reserved until you have acquired the taste for black coffee.
 When you first attempt to make the switch, I recommend certain styles over others.
 This list ranks the most-drinkable black coffee to the least-drinkable based on smoothness and bitterness (in my opinion):

 - The Chemex uses a thick filter to eliminate most of the body in your coffee, and most of the bitterness as well.

 - The pour-over is a single serving of drip coffee where you control all aspects of the extraction, which can be a good or a bad thing (depending on skill).

 - French press coffee is ground coarsely and steeped in water for several minutes and tends to dull some of the brightness of the flavor.

 - Automatic drip coffee, or coffee from a standard coffee pot, is easy to use but offers little control and is quite often bitter.

 - Espresso is a super concentrated shot of coffee…very much an acquired taste.

 - Mocha pot coffee is cooked on the stove by passing steam through ground coffee.
 This coffee is the most bitter on this list and I would avoid it.